 As the name suggests, a semi-automatic brewer automates a part of the brewing cycle.
 More specifically, it is the pouring part of the cycle.
 This means that you should manually dose and tamp the portafilter.
-So, both you and the machine share the responsibility of brewing a great cup of coffee.
+So, both you and the machine share the responsibility of brewing a great cup of espresso.
 With your skill level set aside, let’s see what are the signs of a good semi-automatic:

 You can refer to our top 5 espresso machine picks under $200 and select a product that meets your requirements.
 But, if you want to do research on other options, we recommend you look at products from DeLonghi, Keurig, Nespresso, and Mr. Coffee.
 But, make sure you objectively compare the pros and cons of the products based on the factors discussed here.

-An entry level semi-automatic isn’t as capable as super-automatics and commercial semi-automatics.
+An entry-level semi-automatic isn’t as capable as super-automatics and commercial semi-automatics.
 But, if you’re on a $200 budget, buying the Mr. Coffee ECMP1000 is the best way to spend it.
 We love this model for its automatic milk frother.

-The Nespresso is an example of how companies are pushing boundaries in the field of brewing coffee.
+The Nespresso is an example of how companies are pushing boundaries in the field of brewing espresso.
 Thanks to advancement and innovations, the market has a lot of good quality products at various price points.

 If you have a discerning eye, you can easily spot the winners in every price category.
 We hope that this article helps you develop that skill and that you start your barista journey at the earliest.